-Iron Permit No. 30 is located in Townships 89 and 90, Ranges 5 and 6, West of the Sixth Meridian.
-This is in northwest Alberta, 70 miles northwest of Peace River town, 45 miles east of the British Columbia-Alberta border, and 300 miles northwest of Edmonton.
+Iron Permit No. 31 is located in Township 87 and 88 Ranges 3, 4 and 5, West of the Sixth Meridian.
+This is in northwest Alberta, 70 miles northwest of Peace River town, 45 miles east of British Columbia-Alberta border, and 300 miles northwest of Edmonton.

-The area is accessible by car travelling north on high-way No. 2 from Grande Prairie to Fairview then from Fairview by secondary roads northwest to Worsley.
-Access to the area from Worsley is by bushroads and seismic trails which are only passable during the winter months.
+The area can be reached by car by travelling north on Highway No. 2 from Grande Prairie to Fairview then from Fairview by secondary roads northwest to Worsley.
+Access to the area from Worsley is by bush roads and seismic trails which are only passable during the winter months.

-Map.
-No. 1 shows the location of the Permit on an Alberta Base Map and Map No. 2 shows the land included in the Permit, which totals 97,794 acres.
+Map No. 1 shows the location of the Permit on an Alberta Base Map and Map No. 2 shows the land included in the Permit, which totals 97,566 acres.